 Style line layers

-You can create custom visualizations in your scenes by applying smart mapping styles to your data in Layer style.
-You can choose styles that use attributes to apply continuous colors or individual colors to lines, or choose styles that apply a single color to all the lines.
+In Layer style Layer style, you can create custom visualizations in your scenes by applying smart mapping styles to your data.
+Choose styles that use attributes to apply continuous colors or individual colors to lines, or choose styles that apply a single color to all the lines.

 2D Line